Common Cold in Ayurveda

 The Role of Ama/Digestive Toxins

-Another important factor, especially in catching colds during holiday seasons filled with dietary indiscretions, such as excessive amounts of foods that promote digestive toxins, and that dampen digestive fire (like alcoholic beverages, sugar, desserts, flour, heavy foods like meat and dairy) is the role of what Ayurveda calls Ama, which are the sludge like “toxins” that clog the channels of the body and weaken digestion, metabolism, and the immune system.
+Another important factor in how Common Cold in Ayurveda is delineated, especially when it comes to catching colds during holiday seasons filled with dietary indiscretions, such as excessive amounts of foods that promote digestive toxins, and that dampen digestive fire (like alcoholic beverages, sugar, desserts, flour, heavy foods like meat and dairy) is the role of what Ayurveda calls Ama, which are the sludge like “toxins” that clog the channels of the body and weaken digestion, metabolism, and the immune system.
 This is especially significant for people that get repeated colds, or more than the average amount of colds each winter, even more so if they have had repeated bronchitis or pneumonia.
 They need a diet and lifestyle matched to their dosha with a view towards eliminating Ama and promoting Agni/digestive fire.
 And again, if you are a Kapha type, you are naturally more prone to accumulating Ama than a Pitta or even Vatta dominant type.

 How does this work?
 When the food and liquids we eat, and, for that matter, our life experiences, are not fully digested, then what should be a clear extraction supplying the organs, the tissues, and the mind or soul with high quality nutrition (Ojas) becomes instead supplyed with a kind of toxicity creating sludge that clogs the channels and tissues and interferes with deep levels of nutrition and immunity.
 This toxic sludge is called Ama.